jeromerg/NCase/Presentation.md

 //...
 ```

+You recognize the three blocks *Arrange, Act, Assert* as well as the use of [Moq][Moq] to provide an instance of `ITodo`.
+Until now, nothing new hopefully.

-With NCase, you write the same test as following:
+Now look how you write the same test with NCase:

 <!--# NCaseExample1 -->
 ```C#